-One of the easiest lunch box fillers for school kids has to be muffins, since they are easy to make in bulk and freeze for later.
-They also make great sandwich substitutes to give kids more variety too, so I wanted to put together a load of recipes for healthy muffins for kids.
+Looking for healthy muffins for kids?
+Healthy muffins are one of the easiest lunch box fillers for school kids.
+They are easy to make in bulk and freeze for later.
+They also make great sandwich substitutes to give kids more variety too, especially for the picky eater who does not want sandwiches in their lunch each day.

 Healthy Savoury Muffins

 Savoury muffin recipes are a great alternative for sandwiches in lunch boxes.

 They also make a great lunch on the go or for anyone like me who works from home and sometimes just wants a quick and easy lunch between tasks.